joshkunz/ashuffle/readme.md

 until the last song in the queue is playing, at which point it will add another song to the queue.
 In this creates a 'stream of music' where songs will be continuously played, at random, to infinity.
-Additionaly, since ashuffle only adds one song at a time, and only adds that song once the last song in the playlist has started playing, you still retain control over your queue.
+Additionally, since ashuffle only adds one song at a time, and only adds that song once the last song in the playlist has started playing, you still retain control over your queue.
 This way, you can add some song you want to hear to the queue, and the random songs will simply continue afterwards.